gkthemac/QTeletextMaker/README.md

 ## Using the X/26 triplet editor
 The X/26 triplet editor sorts all the triplet modes available into categories selected by the triplet *type* dropdown on the left.
 The categories are:
 - Set Active Position
-- Row triplet
+- Row triplet - full screen and full row colours, address row 0 and DRCS mode
-- Column triplet
+- Column triplet - non-spacing attributes and overwriting characters
-- Object
+- Object - invocations and definitions
 - Terminator
 - PDC/reserved